kubecost/docs/containerstats-pipeline.md

 ## Behavior

 The pipeline builds 24 hour "windows" of data.
-It only builds complete windows, e.g. if now is `2003-08-23T08:30:00Z` the pipeline will only build up to the window from `2003-08-22T00:00:00Z` to `2003-08-23T00:00:00Z`.
+It only builds complete windows, e.g. if now is `2003-08-23T08:30:00Z`, the pipeline will only build up to the window from `2003-08-22T00:00:00Z` to `2003-08-23T00:00:00Z`.

-The pipeline will return an error response if a requested time range of data contains any windows (24 hour chunks) are "expected" (should be in the store) but not "available" (the pipeline has not yet built and loaded a complete set of data into the store).
+The pipeline will return an error response if a requested time range of data contains any windows (24 hour chunks) are expected (should be in the store) but not available (the pipeline has not yet built and loaded a complete set of data into the store).

 ## Logs